srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-06-08-Working with Anaconda.markdown

 <ol>
 <li>I learnt that nbdev library was test to work on Python 3.7 and hence I needed Python 3.7 instead of 3.8 (also I was running through some errors and while searching for solutions I found it is easier to try with Python 3.7).
 This is where Anaconda is helful, you can create environments and I wanted to keep Python3.7 and Nbdev in one environment isolated.<br>

-[Anaconda Cheetsheet](https://kapeli.com/cheat_sheets/Conda.docset/Contents/Resources/Documents/index) The cheatsheet, consists of command on how to create environments and activate and dectivate them.*To come out of Conda completely: <em>conda deactivate</em>** <li>
+[Anaconda Cheetsheet](https://kapeli.com/cheat_sheets/Conda.docset/Contents/Resources/Documents/index) The cheatsheet, consists of command on how to create environments and activate and dectivate them.*To come out of Conda completely: <em>conda deactivate</em>** </li>

 <li>Learning how can I add packages to a specific environment in conda only?